Why Northern Colorado Needs to Remove the Stigma From Therapy

 I hesitated a lot before writing this blog.
 First of all, going to therapy is an intensely personal experience, usually brought on by a continuous issue or an isolated event.
 A lot of people don't discuss it because it should involve them and them only....

 ...but also because therapy has a huge stigma behind it.

 In Larimer County, according to the Loveland Reporter-Herald, 'the number of suicides since 2004 has nearly doubled — but the population hasn't.'
-Don't get me wrong-- therapy is not for everyone and I'm not insinuating that lives will be saved through this method-- however, if more people are open to talking about how they're feeling, maybe members of the community who are looking for ways to get better will find a solution.
+Don't get me wrong— therapy is not for everyone and might not be a life-saver, however, if more people are open to talking about how they're feeling, maybe members of the community who are looking for ways to get better will find a solution.

-I decided to go to therapy when I got a new job, and I was nervous about how overwhelmed I would feel when I started something new.
+I decided to go to therapy when I got my first real job, and I was nervous about how overwhelmed I would feel when I started something new.
 It was an extremely awkward start, but now I crave the time I have with my counselor.
-We don't do much-- for an hour, she asks me about certain things I've talked about in the past and I talk (and talk, and talk), and when I need help with an issue, I pause and she fills in the blanks.
+We don't do much— for an hour, she asks me about certain things I've talked about in the past and I talk (and talk, and talk), and when I need help with an issue, I pause and she fills in the blanks.

 I guess the biggest takeaway is don't knock anything until you try it.
 If you think something might help you, no matter how 'crazy' it might make you feel, maybe it's worth a shot no matter what.

 Plus, we're all a little crazy.
 Why should we try to hide it?